Artisan Tile NW advocates artistic excellence, innovation and awareness of handmade tile.

 Meetings and events take place throughout the year to share the art, the craft, and the business of Tile Making.
 Please join us.

 Artisan Tile NW began on Labor Day weekend in 2005.
 Artist Paula Gill recalls having a conversation with artist Carol Dean Rose at the Bayview Farmer’s Marker in Langely on Whidbey Island.
 Paula had just returned from a craft show in Minnesota and was astounded by her customers’ awareness of handmade tile in the region.
 Years earlier, artist Josh Blanc had started The Upper Midwest Handmade Tile Organization.
 This group had apparently done a great job of educating the public about handmade tile.
 The two women were inspired to get together with other local tilemakers to see if the same kind of awareness could happen in the Pacific Northwest.

 Paula and Carol contacted every tilemaker they knew in the area and scheduled a meeting for the following month.
 Grand Central Bakery in Pioneer Square was the location of the first meeting.
 There were about twelve tilemakers in attendance.
 Among those present were Carol, Paula, Steve Moon, Paul Lewing, Kristin Ohberg, Meredith McLeod, and Iris and Bob Jewett.
-Iris had been talking for years about joining forces with other tilemakers to run an ad in a national publication so, in all fairness, she gets credit for the initial idea of a NW handmade tilemakers collaboration.
+Iris had been talking for years about joining forces with other tilemakers to run an ad in a national publication so she had the initial idea of a NW handmade tilemakers collaboration.

 The first Tile Festival was held at the Phinney Neighborhood Center in June of 2006.
 The show was initiated and organized by Carol and the first commemorative tile was designed by clay artist John Taylor.
 The turnout was good and the festival was a success.
 This marked the beginning of a yearly tradition.